Summer Youth Employment Program FAQs

 • Social Security Card

-3. Documents required for the teen (who will be working in the program) ALL following documents are required:
+3. Documents required for the teen (who will be working in the program) – ALL following documents are required:

-• 18-19 years old: current valid state issued ID: Driver’s License, State ID, or Passport
+• 18 years old: current valid state issued ID: Driver’s License, State ID, or Passport

 • Examples: birth certificate with your name and your child’s name, school records listing current guardian, or current custody papers)

-• Copy of their current report card, letter from school or current year registration record.
+• If child is 18 years old: Copy of their current report card, letter from school or current year registration record.

 • If child is 18 or 19 years old AND a male, Y.O.U. will require Selective Service Registration Verification before the start of work.
 Currently Selective Service information is collected at Orientation.

-4. Required documents for other family members: At times, we need to add other family members who live in your household to the application to determine eligibility.
+5. Required documents for other family members: At times, we need to add other family members who live in your household to the application to determine eligibility.
 Because of this, you should plan to bring the following for other household members:

-• Additional child’s Birth Certificate
+• Additional minors in the household Birth Certificate

 • Additional child’s Social Security number (just number, not actual card)